-It is envisaged that the public rights of access will be created through dedicated easements across the open space, drainage reserves and through site links.
+It is envisaged that the public rights of access will be created through dedicated easements across any publically accessible open space, drainage reserves and through site links.

 In accordance with the requirements of this condition, details of the easements will be provided and executed prior to the issue of the Occupation Certificate.